Diamondcreeper098/DCrypt/README.md

 # DCrypt
-a Cool Cryptography library for java that uses Custom algorithm just download it and use it
+a Cool Cryptography library for java that uses caesar cipher algorithm just download it and use it

 **Notice this is an prototype thing to make this better please send any thing that can make this library better in issues tab + this library cannot encrypt files**